 AAI contended that Justice Flanagan erred in finding that the driver owed a duty of care to the Plaintiff, as a police officer.
 President Sofronoff held that the appeal had to fail.
 His Honour considered the authorities and found that Justice Flanagan had correctly applied all authorities that concerned psychiatric harm suffered by rescuers.
 President Sofronoff also noted that AAI did not point to any error of fact.

-The Court dismissed the appeal with costs.
+The appeal was dismissed with costs.
 This meant that Justice Flanagan’s decision remained and that AAI had to pay the Plaintiff’s costs of the appeal.

 This decision highlights the importance for all motorists to take care while driving and in particular, it emphasises that the duty owed by road users extends not just to physical harm but also to psychiatric trauma.